China's regional jet gold rush hits regulatory turbulence

 But he said the airline hopes to fly next year, after four years of preparations and at least one change to its proposal to adjust to CAAC policies.

-“We currently fulfil all conditions,” said the executive, who only gave his surname as Li because he was not authorised to speak to the media.
+“We currently fulfill all conditions,” said the executive, who only gave his surname as Li because he was not authorized to speak to the media.

-AirAsia Group, which is working with local partners to establish a low-cost carrier in China, has looked at options like buying an existing air operator’s certification to speed things up, according to two sources familiar with their plans.
+AirAsia Group (AIRA.KL), which is working with local partners to establish a low-cost carrier in China, has looked at options like buying an existing air operator’s certification to speed things up, according to two sources familiar with their plans.

 The company, which last year signed a memorandum of understanding with China Everbright Group and the Henan government, declined to comment.